-Dublin’s north inner city is dirtiest urban area in the State, the Irish Business Against Litter (Ibal) annual survey has found.
+Dublin's north inner city is the dirtiest urban area in the State, the Irish Business Against Litter (Ibal) annual survey has found.

 The anti-litter league assessment of 42 towns, cities and urban districts carried out by An Taisce for Ibal found a marked improvement in litter levels, with all but seven towns achieving a “clean” rating.

 Of those not achieving clean status, five – Tallaght, Dublin Airport's environs, Mullingar, Tipperary town and Portlaoise – were found to be "moderately littered".

 Castlebar was “littered” but Dublin’s north inner city was a “litter black spot”.

 Dublin city centre achieved a clean rating for the first time in 18 years of monitoring but the area just to the northeast of the centre was found to be extremely dirty.

 “The worst-performing sites were not just littered but subjected to long- term dumping and neglect.
 Upper Buckingham Street and Marlborough Place [off O’Connell Street] were both in a terrible state,” An Taisce’s inspectors said.